 - was born after June 15, 1981;

-- arrived in the U.S. before the age of 16;
+- arrived in the United States before the age of 16;

-- has continuously resided in the U.S. since June 15, 2007 up to the present time;
+- has continuously resided in the United States since June 15, 2007 up to the present time;

 - entered without inspection before June 15, 2012, or the individual’s lawful immigration status expired as of June 15, 2012;

-- is currently in school, has graduated or received a certificate of completion from high school, obtained a general educational development certificate (GED), or is an honorably discharged veteran of the U.S. Coast Guard or Armed Forces;
+- is currently in school, has graduated or received a certificate of completion from high school, obtained a general educational development certificate (GED), or is an honorably discharged veteran of the United States Coast Guard or Armed Forces;

 - and is at least 15 years of age at the time of filing, if the individual has never been the subject of a removal proceeding and the individual’s case was not terminated before this request.

-If an individual has left the U.S. for a short period of time, USCIS may consider the absence “brief, casual, and innocent.”
-Such an absence is not deemed to interrupt the requirement of having continuous residence in the U.S. since June 15, 2007.
+If an individual has left the United States for a short period of time, USCIS may consider the absence “brief, casual, and innocent.”
+Such an absence is not deemed to interrupt the requirement of having continuous residence in the United States since June 15, 2007.
 USCIS has particular requirements for these types of absences.
-Please read the USCIS information sheet at the : USCIS to learn more.
+Please read the USCIS information sheet to learn more.

 USCIS will conduct a biographic and biometric background check of all individuals who apply for deferred action.
 Each individual is considered on a case-by-case basis.
 An individual will be rejected if he or she has been convicted of any felony, a significant misdemeanor offense, three or more misdemeanor offenses not occurring on the same date and not arising out of the same act, or if he or she is deemed to pose a threat to national security or public safety.

 USCIS currently does not offer an appeal or motion to reconsider the denial of a request.
-If a request is granted, the individual in question will not be placed into removal proceedings or removed from the U.S. for two years.
+If a request is granted, the individual in question will not be placed into Removal Proceedings or removed from the United States for two years.
 An individual whose request has been granted may request an extension of both deferred action and employment authorization after two years.